danielbonifacio/universal-confirm/readme.md

 ## How to customize it

-By default, it uses bootstrap classes and has an container, an wrapper, an text space and actions space, with Ok or Cancel actions.
+By default, it uses bootstrap classes and has an container, an wrapper, an text space and a actions space, with Ok or Cancel actions.

 You can add or remove classes and modify the order directly from `template.js` file.
 Don't worry, it's just another vanilla way to create components from scratch.